mfractor/mfractor.github.io/docs/installation-and-setup.md

 MFractor can be installed directly through the addin manager's **Install from file** button.

-Firstly, download the latest version of MFractor for Xamarin studio at [addins.mfractor.com/MFractor.mpack](addins.mfractor.com/MFractor.mpack)
+Firstly, download the latest version of MFractor for Visual Studio Mac at [addins.mfractor.com/MFractor.mpack](addins.mfractor.com/MFractor.mpack)

-Open up Xamarin Studio and click on the **Xamarin Studio** menu and then **Addins...**
+Open up Visual Studio Mac and click on the **Visual Studio Mac** menu and then **Addins...**

 ![addin manager location](img/setup/addin-manager-menu.png)